wessenstam/stageworkshop/documentation/guidebook.md

   - Find the metadata URL in the Nutanix support portal for the appropriate product and update methodology, then deconstruct it by updating each stanza that programmatically builds up the metadata URL.
+  - TODO: In retrospect, metadata URL shouldn't be constructed: treat as global.var

 ## Timing ##